library(tidyverse)

 Vague (diffuse) prior: A vague or diffuse prior reflects little specific information about the unknown variable.
 A flat prior, which assigns equal prior plausibility to all possible values of the variable, is a special case.

-Reflection: - How would you classify your prior?
+- How would you classify your prior?
 Is it informative or vague?
 Why?

-.Based on the observed data, we will update the posterior for our three guessers and our own prior.
+Based on observed data, we will update the posterior for our four priors and our own prior.
+We will do this with our own score, our neighbor’s scores, and the class or dataset score.

-Next, we calculate the summary statistics for the prior and posterior for all four priors using the function:
+Next, we calculate the summary statistics for the prior and posterior for all four priors using the function

 summarize_beta_binomial(alpha, beta, y = NULL, n = NULL)